-The Apple iPhone turned 4 this week.
-And in that short amount of time, the phone has make a huge impact on the world as we know it.
+The iPhone turned 4 this week.
+And in that short amount of time, Apple’s smartphone has made a huge impact on the world as we know it.
 In fact, the iPhone is probably the most influential consumer electronics product ever made.

 Here are the 12 ways iPhone has changed the world in only four years.